Leah1977/LSH_Electricians_MS1/README.md

 * Added a max-width to prevent the form from displaying full width on desktop.

+* Form was displaying to the left on the iPad screen size.
+* Adjusted the code by giving it a margin of 10px auto.
+Also changed the max-width to 70% so it would not take up the whole width on an iPad screen size.

+`.center-form {

+    min-height: 240px;
+    margin: 10px auto;
+    max-width: 70%;
+  }`

 Tested services .html W3C Markup Validation Service - no errors or warnings to show.

 ## Debugging on contacts page